-Partnering with an outside search firm to hire the next executive director allows the board to focus on leading the organization, and on choosing the best candidate, rather than getting bogged down in the details of the search.
+Partnering with an outside search consultant to hire the next executive director allows the board to focus on leading the organization, and on choosing the best candidate, rather than getting bogged down in the details of the search.
 Too often, boards try to do everything themselves, not realizing until it is too late how much time a search takes, and how different it is from a corporate hire.
 The executive director is the most important position in the organization and putting in the necessary time to get it right will save everyone time and frustration later on.

-A local nonprofit board chair recently told me that he was thrilled that they were able to hire a firm for their recent search.
+A local nonprofit board chair recently told me that he was thrilled that they were able to hire a consultant for their recent search.
 “Our board didn’t have the time nor the expertise to do the search ourselves.
 Instead, with the firm, we had a professional process that resulted in the best candidate accepting the position.”

 Another nonprofit I am familiar with decided to do the search themselves.
 The board focused on hiring someone with fundraising expertise.
-A search firm would have helped the board realize that while fundraising was important, at a small organization the ED needs skills in many areas.
-(The firm could also have helped the board understand their own role in fundraising.)
+A search consultant would have helped the board realize that while fundraising was important, at a small organization the ED needs skills in many areas.
+(The consultant could also have helped the board understand their own role in fundraising.)
 The ED that was hired only lasted a year.
 He did some fundraising, but he wasn’t able to run the programs or manage the staff and the organization began losing community support and key staff.

 Some board members may have experience hiring at their full-time jobs and expect they can handle overseeing a search.
 They quickly realize that the amount of time (100-150 hours on average) that it takes to hire a community leader is far more than a typical hire.